TouchDesigner/TouchEngine-UE/README.md

 ![NODES_FINISH](ReadmePictures/im6.PNG?raw=true "Finished setup")

-KNOWN ISSUE:
+## Known issues:

-When attempting to change a value on an object in the world through its touch engine component in the details panel, the value will not change.
+- When attempting to change a value on an object in the world through its touch engine component in the details panel, the value will not change.